 We tried our best to avoid watching the social media and critically acclaimed film, Dear White People.
 I've heard mixed reviews about it and not much else was in theaters.
 So we got our tickets for the film.

-Before I get into my own opinion/concerns with the film, let's talk about the set up leading up till it was in theaters.
-This film was so hyped up!
+Before I get into my own opinion/concerns with the film, let's talk about the setup leading up till it was in theaters.
+This film was so hyped!
 People made it seem like it was going to change race relations amongst young people.
 Or that it would accurately depict the reality of being young and black in America.
-Bruh, the set up was real!
+The setup was real!
 And the excitement from everyone who is young and black was genuine.
-I mean, how often do we get so see our reality, done right, on the big screen?!
-And the trailer and other promo made it seem like this film could really, really shake shit up.
+I mean, how often do we get to see our reality, done right, on the big screen?!
+And the trailer and other promo made it seem like this film could really, really shake things up.

 *Inserts spoiler alert here*

 Probably the only thing they got right (or was accurate in the depiction of a young black person's reality) was that yes, it can be difficult being black in a predominantly white university.

 That was it!
 I'm sure that certain people can relate to some of the individual characters but really, even those characters' reality didn't really portray reality.

 The plot is loosely based on a real-life instance where a white fraternity threw a Hip Hop/Black party and was in black face, afro wigs, and other stereotypical attire.
 Which I can appreciate because using entertainment (music, film, fashion, etc) to shed light on real-life situations is good and needed.
 But everything else fell flat.